 Previously, after leaving the dance world, Carolyn worked a high-stress desk job.
 This resulted in her body breaking down and developing psoriasis.
 She suffered from psoriatic arthritis in all her joints.

-She then heard about Pilates as a low-impact, controlled stretching and strengthening program to help align and rehabilitate the body and bring it back to balance.
-So she tried it and was hooked!
+She then learned about Pilates as a low-impact, controlled stretching and strengthening program to help align and rehabilitate the body and bring it back to balance.
+Shortly after, she tried it and was hooked!
 She loved how it combines principles of Awareness, Balance, Breath, Concentration, Center, Control, Efficiency, Flow, Precision and Harmony.

 Because of Pilates coupled with mindful practice, she was able to overcome her debilitating viral-immune disease and move and dance again.
 It then became her passion to teach others how to heal energetically and use joyful movement through Pilates so they can feel beautiful, purposeful and energized every day.